 Black breast milk

 Always let your doctor know you’re nursing before you start taking any kind of medication.
-Most medicines are perfectly safe, but it’s always best to check first as some treatments can pass through into your milk and harm your baby.
+Most medicines are perfectly safe, but it’s best to check first as some treatments can pass through into your milk and harm your baby.

 Pink, orange or red breast milk